KauzClay/docs-tap/supply-chain/platform-engineering/tutorials/my-first-component.hbs.md

 ## <a id="get-started"></a> Get started

 In [Build your first Supply Chain](my-first-supply-chain.hbs.md), you built a `SupplyChain` resource that retrieves the source code from a Git repository, and builds and packages it as a Carvel package.
 The `SupplyChain` resource then initiates a pull request to transfer the Carvel package to a GitOps repository, which enables the installation of the built package on the Run clusters.

 This topic tells you how to create a component that you can use in your `SupplyChain` resource for unit-testing your Maven apps.
 You will create a component called `maven-unit-tester`, which will run unit tests on the source pulled by the `source-git-provider` stage.

+Run:

 ```console
 tanzu supplychain component get source-git-provider-1.0.0 --show-details
 ```

-Example:
+Example output:

 ```console
 ...